Helpful Resources for Your Wood Boiler and Heat Exchanger Needs

 This is another episode of Alternative Heating & Supplies' tips and in this blog post, we are going to talk about the new EPA regulations and wood furnace laws EPA Certified Furnaces The traditional pot-bellied stove is a thing of the past – today’s wood stove models feature improved safety and efficiency.
 They produce almost no smoke, minimal ash, and require less firewood, they can be sized to heat a family room, a small cottage, or a full-sized home.
 The best choices are appliances labeled by the Underwriters’ Laboratories of Canada (ULC) or another testing and certification body for safety.
 They should...

-How To Install a Plate Heat Exchanger on a Hot Water Tank
+DIY Installation of a Plate Heat Exchanger on a Hot Water Tank

 Posted by SEBASTIAN ZOTA